IrisShaders/ShaderDoc/const-directives.md

 Floating point buffers allow the attachment to store full floating point values.
 They are only available with larger than default precision due to the store needed for floating point values.
 However they offer a significantly larger range of storage, allowing the storing of HDR values.

 The `RGB9_E5` format uses a 5-bit exponent for all three terms (R, G, and B), where each component has a 9 bit mantissa.
 This allows significantly more precision than the `R11F_G11F_B10F`, which only has 6 to 5 bits of precision per component, however `R11F_G11F_B10F` has individual exponents for each component.
+For more information on these format types, see the [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Small_Float_Formats)

 | 16-bit  | 32-bit  | mixed          |
 | ------- | ------- | -------------- |